 Government of the Punjab has launched Punjab Growth Strategy (PGS), 2023 to set the development agenda for 5 years.
-The impact of COVID 19 pandemic on the provincial economy has been significant and continues to date.
-Due to this impact, the PGS strategy, which is a living document, has been thoroughly reviewed and revised in line with the recently developed Responsive Investment for Social protection and Economic Stimulus (RISE) Punjab strategy.
-The revision includes not only new projections but also an enhanced focus on the key area that would help reverse the adverse impact of the pandemic on the health infrastructure, economy and its citizens.
-The departments are required to align their development programme with the new priority areas highlighted in each sector in the PGS.
-The departments are also encouraged to assess their overall alignment with the growth strategy and highlight the contributions this has made to the provincial development.
-Based on these assessments the departments are recommended to suggest revisions and changes in line with the principles of new Growth Strategy.
+The impact of COVID 19 pandemic on the provincial economy has been significant.
+The Departments are required to align their development programme with the new priority areas highlighted heach sector in the PGS.
+The Departments are also encouraged to assess their overall alignment with the growth strategy and highlight the contributions this has made to the provincial development.
+Based on these assessments the Departments are recommended to suggest revisions and changes in line with the Growth Strategy.
 Following key challenges and pillars have been highlighted under the revised PGS, 2023: